-I’ve been a hospice nurse for over ten years, and I have cared for patients in a variety of settings.
+I’ve been a hospice nurse for over fifteen years, and I have cared for patients in a variety of settings.
 Although I started out on a completely different path those many years ago after college, personal circumstances later in life pointed me in the direction of hospice.
 So grateful that it did, as I can honestly say I am among the very lucky to have found their calling doing a job that I love.
 That being said, there are a few things that can irritate the heck out me….

 - Thinking that somehow hospice killed the person who died the day after being admitted to the hospice house.
 People are admitted to hospice ONLY if they are dying within a 6 month or less time frame.
 The reason the person died is because of the disease or condition which qualified them for hospice in the first place.